 Kaylee Foster, a senior at Ocean Springs High School in Mississippi, has done something pretty incredible.
-Foster was crowned the 2018 Ocean Springs High School homecoming queen last Friday.
-Three hours later, she kicked the game-winning extra point to win the Homecoming game.
+Just three hours after being crowned as the 2018 Ocean Springs High School homecoming queen, she kicked the game-winning extra point to win the Homecoming game.

 ‘Fortnite’ Contributed To Dozens Of Divorces This Year